tymyrddin/nirridit/README.md

 # Nirridit

-Evil files.
+Evil files for practising with Python.
 Can be expanded on for pentesting and red teaming.

 - [ ] [Keyloggers](keyloggers)    <= in progress
 - [ ] [Backdoors](backdoors)